To change your logo go to the 'Page Master' under the 'Design' menu

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 If you want to know if any of the anchorages have featured in a movie then go to Scotland the Movie Location Guide.
 Possibly not being kept up to date,

 The Heritage Paths website has some interesting walks which are close enough to an anchorage to be doable.

-On many pages I have linked to the Canmore database which has images and information for 300,000 historic places in Scotland through their online catalogue of archaeology, buildings and other heritage sites.
-This is part of Historic Environment Scotland.
+On many pages I have linked to the Canmore database which has images and information for more than 300,000 historic sites in Scotland through their online catalogue of archaeology, buildings and other heritage sites.
+It is part of Historic Environment Scotland.

 If you want to know what this part of Scotland looked like in the second half of the 19th and early 20th century there is a marvellous collection of photographs in the Aberdeen University Library — you need to search about for 'Mull', 'Oban', Skye, Staffa etc. in the George Washington Wilson and Co. archive.